JoergHeseler/stl-cleaner/README.md

 ## Background

 Malformed STL files can disrupt 3D workflows and archiving.
-This tool ensures STL files comply with the specification and improves geometric accuracy.
+This tool ensures STL files comply with the [specification by Marshall Burns](https://www.fabbers.com/tech/STL_Format) and improves geometric accuracy.
 However, the model should be manifold before using this tool.
 Non-manifold models can be fixed using software like [Blender](https://www.blender.org/).

 ## Making Models Manifold in Blender